yay66/Home-Credit-Default-Risk-Prediction-RProgramming/README.md

 # Home-Credit-Default-Risk-Kaggle-Featured-Prediction-Competition
 A machine learning model for predicting the possibility of default risk for Home Credit clients.

--	Utilized GGplot2, Plotly, Dplyr, and Corrplot packages to perform comprehensive EDA and identify relevant features.
+-	Engineered nine distinct features focusing on key financial ratios and demographic details to improve the model performance.
--	Applied Mice, Lubridate, and Tidyr packages to implement a data preprocessing pipeline, including removing irrelevant features, selecting pertinent features, imputing missing values using the median value, creating nine new features, and converting negative values denoting days before application into positive values as years.
+-	Utilized GGplot2, Plotly, Dplyr, and Corrplot to execute EDA on 307,511 loan applications with 122 initial features.
+Deployed heatmap to discern variables influencing loan risk assessments, curating the dataset by excising non-contributory variables.
--	Resolved the challenge of imbalanced data by utilizing the Threshold Adjustment technique and XG-Boosting algorithm.
+-	Resolved dataset imbalance challenges by implementing the Threshold Adjustment technique and XG-Boosting algorithm.